marncz/voting-preferences-task/README.md

 5. (Optional) populate database with random data by running `php scripts/populate.php [number_of_votes_to_generate]`

 # Design choices
-- Form validation in PHP instead of JavaScript.
+- Form validation in PHP instead of JavaScript as this is a simple form using POST.
 - Simple captcha to avoid flooding a bit (in real life application) - not so much as this is a basic captcha only.
 - Only one external library used, so no need for package managment (composer).
 - MVC model really not needed for such small app, comments are clear and there would be no problems to extending or adding features to this web app.
+- Decided not to go with templates as this website only consists of three pages.
+- Form has error checking based on forms validation in Laravel.

 ## Database
 I chose to go with the simplest possible setup and shift calculating votes to the PHP serving the webpage.
-Database uses gss_codes served by the British parliament's API.
+Database uses `gssCodes` served by the British parliament's API.
+Script is using PDO as the database driver.

+Tried to use in-memory sqlite solution but focused on other things while developing and I ran out of time.